MichelNivard/Ridian/README.md

 > **EXTREMELY EARLY DEVELOPERS RELEASE, DO NOT USE ON YOUR MAIN VAULT**
 >
 > 1. Only confirmed to work on my mackbook
-> 2. no tests and other development necessities implemented
+> 2. No tests and other development necessities implemented
 > 3. No Contribution guilines
 >
 > 4.  **DO NOT USEE ON YOUR MAIN VAULT**